verbling/kickq/test/README.md

   hotjobPromise: null, // {when.Promise|null} The hotjob promise.

   data: null, // {*} Any type, passed data on job creation

+  // {number | null} JS timestamp of when this job has been scheduled for.
+  scheduledFor: null,

   // Processing runs performed for this job.
 Can be 1 up to n retries.
   // When the job is new this is an empty array.